martinssipenko/bugsnag-api/README.md

 - Sending invalid JSON will result in a `400 Bad Request` response
 - Sending the wrong type of JSON values will result in a `400 Bad Request` response
 - Trying to access the API without authenticating or with an invalid auth token will result in a `401 Unauthorized` response
+- Trying to access resources which do not exist will result in a `404 Not Found` response
+- Trying to access resources which you do not have access to will result in a `404 Not Found` response, in order to avoid disclosing the existence of user data

 Hypermedia URLs